Advice to management on the occasion of Nurses Week

 Happy Nurses Week, nurses!

 Nurses Week is one of the few times throughout the year that you can show us all how much you depend on us.
-I have a few ideas for making this Nurses Week not only memorable, but really meaningful.
-Read on.
+And I have a few ideas for making this Nurses Week not only memorable, but meaningful…

 Finally, I would like to hear more than once a decade that I’m doing a good job.
-The recent economic sludgefest took a lot of money out of your endowments, I know.
 Telling me that I’ve done well in the face of whatever odds costs nothing, and it’s something I don’t hear all that often.
 If you can’t think of something I’ve knocked out of the ballpark lately, at least compliment my sense of humor or my intelligence.

 Yeah, all of these suggestions will take a little more time and thought than I’ve seen you put into Nurses Week for the last few years.
 It will be worth it, I promise—there will be one year when your nurses won’t snort, roll their eyes and toss your lanyard in the trash.
 Please consider treating your yearly thank-you as more than an afterthought.